Biden announces deal, seeks votes: 'Let's get this done'

 “I need your votes,” Biden told the lawmakers earlier, according to a person who requested anonymity to discuss the private remarks.

-Biden was eager to have a deal in hand before departing later in the day for global summits.
-But the revised package has l ost some of the Democrats’ top priorities as the president’s ambitions make way for the political realities of the narrowly divided Congress.
+Biden was eager to have a deal in hand before departing for the global summits.
+But at best, he was leaving with a framework while the details were still being sewn up.
+The revised package has lost some top priorities, frustrating many Democrats as the president’s ambitions make way for the political realities of the narrowly divided Congress.

-Paid family leave and efforts to lower prescription drug pricing are now gone entirely from the package, drawing outrage from some lawmakers and advocacy groups.
+Paid family leave and efforts to lower prescription drug pricing are now gone entirely from the package, drawing outrage from some lawmakers and advocates.

 Still in the mix, a long list of other priorities: Free prekindergarten for all youngsters, expanded health care programs — including the launch of a $35 billion new hearing aid benefit for people with Medicare — and $555 billion to tackle climate change.